Scthe/scthe.github.io/content/blog/2015-08-19-neural-networks-implementation-tips/2015-08-23-neural-networks-implementation-tips.md

 ---
 title: "Writing neural networks from scratch - implementation tips"
 permalink: "/blog/neural-networks-implementation-tips/"
 excerpt: "Tips for implementing neural networks from scratch.
 From identifying use cases and data generation to implementation, testing, debugging and profiling.
-Separate section dedicated to GPUs and unique problems for massively parallel devices."
+A separate section is dedicated to GPUs and unique problems for massively parallel devices."
 date: 2015-08-23 12:00:00
 image: "./result_cmp.jpg"
 draft: false